Terradue/doc-developer-sandbox/source/developer/multinode.rst

 Prepare the run executable
 ===========================

-* Now we have to prepare the run executable for the node_binning:
+* Now we have to prepare the run executable for the node_binning.
+Type the following commands:

 .. code-block:: console